open-organization/open-org-definition/open_org_maturity_model.md

 - Organization expressly allocates resources for collecting, managing, and acting on feedback from external parties and/or stakeholders

-- Organization provides clear, structured process and/or platform members can use to locate collaborative efforts they might join in order to learn more about and/or participate in a particular organizational function
+- Organization provides clear, structured process and/or platform that members can use to locate collaborative efforts they might join—to learn more about and/or participate in a particular organizational function

 - Leaders create environments where participants feel comfortable addressing challenges without managerial oversight

 - Organization's decision-making processes are collectively modifiable, and members feel comfortable adjusting their behaviors in response to changing conditions

-- Leaders cultivate a spirit of experimentation by spotlighting productive failures across the organization
+- Leaders cultivate a spirit of experimentation by spotlighting productive failures across the organization, and talk about their own failures as learning experiences

 ## Collaboration

 In organizations that aren't open, people tend to share the work they do only when asked for it.
 Conversations and joint efforts across departmental boundaries are difficult, even discouraged.
-As a result, projects move more slowly than they otherwise could, work gets duplicated unnecessarily across teams working toward similar goals, and project outcomes do not reflect the best possible results.
+As a result, projects move more slowly than they otherwise could.
+Work gets duplicated unnecessarily across teams working toward similar goals, and project outcomes do not reflect the best possible results.
 People are not aware of the ways that work from other groups can enhance their own efforts, and they tend to let predetermined descriptions of their responsibilities dictate the work they do.

 ### Level 1

-- People share work after they initiate it
+- People share work after they initiate or complete it

 - Cross-functional teams exist, but team roles are often unclear and governance structures are vague